auchenberg/kenneth.io/source/_posts/2014-04-09-introducing-coldfront-conference.md

 Let's face it, networking and having a great time is probably one of the main reasons why we are going to conferences these days, so with ColdFront we are going to be focusing on quality sessions, networking, and of course having a great time.

 ## Who's behind?
-Running a conference is a lot of work, so I've joined forces with a good friend of mine, and experienced conference organizer, [Daniel Frost](http://danielfrost.io), who has been running several events from his time at Microsoft, and more recently his own conference, The WWC Conference.
+Running a conference is a lot of work, so I've joined forces with a good friend of mine, and experienced conference organizer, [Daniel Frost](http://danielfrost.io), who has been running several events from his time at Microsoft, and more recently his own conference, [TheWDCC](http://thewcdc.net/).

-If you are interested in sponsoring ColdFront, then feel free to give me a ping at kenneth@auchenberg.dk
+If you are interested in sponsoring ColdFront, then feel free to give me a ping at [kenneth@auchenberg.dk](mailto:kenneth@auchenberg.dk)

 ## What's next?
 We already signed 5 speakers for the conference, but we are quite busy settling on the final details, so until then sign-up on our website and you will be notified as soon we are ready to announce more speakers and sell tickets.